dsc-courses/dsc80-2022-sp/syllabus.md

 ### Discussions

-There are two discussion sections.
-- A01: W 7-7:50PM
-- B01: W 8-8:50PM
+As of Week 2, we have consolidated the two originally scheduled discussion sections into **one, larger discussion section on Wednesdays from 7-8:30PM**, that is open to all students in the class.
+The plan is to spend the first ~hour on discussion content and leave the remaining half-hour for questions and office hours with the TA.

 You can attend discussion in two ways:
 - By attending in-person at **Pepper Canyon Hall 122 📍 ([map](https://map.concept3d.com/?id=1005#!m/246320))**
 - By attending remotely via Zoom (see the course homepage or Calendar for the link)

-**Anyone can attend either discussion section**.
 Attendance is recommended, but not required.
 Discussion sections will be podcasted, but the nature of discussion section (they usually involve a large amount of groupwork) means that **attending discussion in-person is likely to be more effective than attending remotely or watching the podcast**.